 There are two kinds of SEO – internal (on-site SEO) and external (off-site SEO).
 The former deals with the content that is on the website, such as copy, descriptions, loading speed, and so on, while the latter is concerned with factors outside of the website, such as links, shares, mentions, etc. Using these two types of SEO correctly is crucial for every website, no matter what they’re all about.

-There are numerous SEO techniques that can help you get a better ranking in the search pages.
+There are numerous SEO techniques that can help you get a better ranking on the search pages.
 But before you start with anything, we recommend you learn how to use Google Analytics.
-This free service of Google’s is world’s most used web analytics tool and will help you learn more about your visitors, website performance, and how you can improve your website in order to get the best results possible.
+This free service of Google’s is the world’s most used web analytics tool and will help you learn more about your visitors, website performance, and how you can improve your website in order to get the best results possible.

 After setting up Google Analytics, focus on your website’s performance.
 Making your website fast and easy to use is of huge importance because search engines love everything that makes the user experience better.
 Make sure your website is optimized for mobile, or responsive since the majority of web traffic happens on phones these days.